 I’m Katharine Fraser.
 The Sage Leopard is my best friend and he is actually a dog, not a leopard.
 He’s also my editorial assistant, guard dog and life guide.
 My political positions include pro-First Amendment, pro-Second Amendment, pro-choice, but not-pro-abortion, fiscally conservative and socially liberal.
 My personal style runs from monograms to snake boots.
 The blog also covers a wide range of lifestyle moments and memories.
 My political leanings may not be your personal taste, but I appreciate if you consider another point of view or two.

-I’m a former news desk editor turned communications consultant.
-My consulting business is Adroit Narratives and focuses on elevating marketing content for companies.
+I’m a former news desk editor turned communications specialist.
 I’m also threatening to unleash a novel at some point.
 It will likely be inspired in part by my own life experiences, growing up in New Jersey, attending college in Virginia, working in East Coast cities (Baltimore, New York and Washington, D.C.) and finding happiness living in Texas with a country boy from Georgia who grew up overseas.